openbmc/docs/designs/device-tree-gpio-naming.md

 Pulled up by default (secure).
 Placing the jumper will pull the pin down (bypass security).

+### Host Status
+Below are input GPIO names specific to Host status.
+The name of Host status GPIO depends on the index of Host and the active state is high or low.

+Pattern:
+- `host*-status`: Host status, active high
+- `host*-status-l`: Host status, active low

+Defined:
+- host0-status
+- host1-status-l
+- ...

 ### Special
 These are special case and/or grandfathered in pin names.